swanson/swanson.github.com/_posts/2013-01-28-evaluating-technical-arguments.md

 A new pattern can make sense in the abstract, but not be fully fleshed out when it comes to a concrete implementation.
 Do a **side-by-side comparison** of what actual code looks like using competing techniques.
-You should be able to instinctive tell which option you prefer.
+You should be able to instinctively tell which option you prefer.

 A technical argument without code almost seems like an economist postulating about why the GDP went down without using any supporting data.
 It seems absurd in other fields, why not ours?